freitagbr/cryptopals/README.md

 # cryptopals

-These are my solutions, written in C, to the [Cryptopals Crypto Challenges](https://cryptopals.com).
+These are my solutions to the [Cryptopals Crypto Challenges](https://cryptopals.com).